 Why diversification is a big challenge for business owners

 Business owners’ greatest strengths can also be their greatest weaknesses.
-The determination, willingness to take risks, and relentless pursuit of a goal that often represent desirable characteristics when building a business may not necessarily be suited to sound investment planning.
+The determination, willingness to take risks, and single-minded pursuit of a goal that can make for highly desirable characteristics when building a business may not necessarily be well suited to sound investment planning.

 Inevitably, entrepreneurs must take risks when they launch a company.
-They may have sacrificed a secure income and taken on responsibility for both their own investment in the company and the assets of others who have entrusted them with loans or investment.
-They face tough odds – estimates vary, but around 80% of new businesses are reckoned to fail within 18 months – and they usually have to surmount significant obstacles.
+They may have sacrificed a secure income and taken on responsibility for both their own investment in the company and the assets of others who have entrusted them with loans or equity investment.
+They face daunting odds – estimates vary, but around 80% of new businesses are estimated to fail within 18 months – and they usually have to surmount significant obstacles.

 Business owners may also be over-confident – after all, they need to defy the odds to build a business.
-This can lead them to underestimate risk and fail to see the value in diversification, whether in their business or in their portfolio of investments and other assets.
+This can lead them to underestimate risk and fail to see value in diversification, whether in their business, or in their portfolio of investments and other assets.

-These are valuable instincts without which entrepreneurs might fail to succeed in their primary activity.
-Nevertheless, it can be advisable to consider other steps to protect both the business and its owner’s personal wealth.
-Part of this is just down to common sense – businesses are always at the mercy of market conditions.
-Sectors can be cyclical, and even the strongest business may be subject to economic forces beyond its control, from central bank interest rate policy to disruptive technological innovation.
+These are valuable instincts without which entrepreneurs might well not succeed in their primary activity.
+However, it can be advisable to consider other steps to protect both the business and its owner’s personal wealth.
+Part of this is just down to common sense.
+Businesses are always at the mercy of market conditions.
+Sectors can be cyclical, and even the strongest company may be vulnerable to economic forces beyond its control, from central bank interest rate policy to disruptive technological innovation.

 Building a business to last

 A key aspect of protecting entrepreneurial wealth is found in good business practice.
-While many entrepreneurs may dream of the prospect of a multi-million-euro sale of their start-up to a big group with deep pockets, in reality such a speedy realisation of a business’s value is rare, and usually requires a remarkable proprietary technological innovation, or perfect timing.
-Crystallising the value of even a thriving business is rarely this easy.
-To survive, businesses have to be built to last, rather than for short-term gains.
+While many entrepreneurs may dream of the prospect of a multi-million-euro sale of their start-up to a big group with deep pockets, in reality such a speedy realisation of a business’s value is rare, and usually requires a remarkable proprietary technological innovation, or perfect timing in terms of market trends.
+Crystallising the value of even a thriving business is rarely so easy.
+To survive, businesses must be built to last, rather than for short-term gain.

-Prioritising the long term rather than that elusive rapid flip demands diversity of clients, of revenues and of funding, all vital to long-term survival and growth.
+Prioritising the long term rather than that elusive quick flip demands diversity of clients, of revenue and of funding, all vital to long-term survival and growth.
 For example, many entrepreneurs keep on investing their own capital or that of friends and family into their business.

-Many entrepreneurs are highly resistant to ceding any kind of control to external shareholders or other providers of funding, but bringing in external capital can be an important discipline for businesses, and sometimes also brings the added benefit of an injection of new ideas.
+Frequently business owners are highly resistant to the idea of ceding any kind of control to external shareholders or other providers of funding, but bringing in external capital can be an important discipline for businesses, and sometimes also brings the added benefit of an injection of new ideas.
 It can also be important if one funding source dries up for some reason – inadequate cash flow is often a fatal blow for smaller enterprises.

-In the same way, seeking a broad and diverse range of clients, and therefore of revenue, should be sound business practice.
-Depending on the nature of the business, this may not always be possible, but it should always be a company’s ambition.
+In the same way, seeking to attract a broad and diverse range of clients, and therefore of revenue, should be sound business practice.
+Depending on the nature of the business and its field of activity, this may not always be possible, but it should always be the company’s ambition.

 Ensuring a balanced personal portfolio